StanleyWan/FCND-Estimation-CPP-v1/README.md

 [SimulatedSensors.txt](./config/SimulatedSensors.txt)

 </p>
+The right standard deviative should contain 68% or more data.
 The following is the test result:
 <p align="center">
 <img src="images/scenario6.gif" width="800"/>
 </p>